The small intestine-specific proteome

 343 genes show some level of elevated expression in the small intestine compared to other tissues.
 The four categories of genes with elevated expression in small intestine compared to other organs are shown in Table 1.

-Table 1.
-The genes with elevated expression in small intestine
+Table 3.
+Number of genes in the subdivided categories of elevated expression in small intestine

 Number of genes